 Our board of directors adopted, and our stockholders approved, the 2013 Employee Stock Purchase Plan, or the 2013 ESPP.
 The 2013 ESPP is administered by our board of directors or by a committee appointed by our board of directors.
-The 2013 ESPP provides participating employees with the opportunity to purchase an aggregate of 242,424 shares of our common stock.
-The number of shares of our common stock reserved for issuance under the 2013 ESPP will automatically increase on the first day of each fiscal year, commencing on January 1, 2015 and ending on December 31, 2023, in an amount equal to the least of (1) 484,848 shares of our common stock, (2) 1% of the total number of shares of our common stock outstanding on the first day of the applicable year, and (3) an amount determined by our board of directors.
+The board of directors has delegated authority for administering the 2013 ESPP to our compensation committee.
+The 2013 ESPP provides participating employees with the opportunity to purchase shares of our common stock.
+As of March 31, 2017, 491,093 shares of our common stock are reserved for issuance under the 2013 ESPP.
+Additional shares of our common stock may also become available for issuance under the 2013 ESPP.
+The number of shares of our common stock reserved for issuance under the 2013 ESPP will automatically increase on the first day of each fiscal year through December 31, 2023, in an amount equal to the least of (1) 484,848 shares of our common stock, (2) 1% of the total number of shares of our common stock outstanding on the first day of the applicable year, and (3) an amount determined by our board of directors.